m90/seeThru/README.md

 ---

+**Interested in maintaining this library?** In case you are interested, and maybe even want to continue development of this library, do not hesitate to send me an email at frederik.ring@gmail.com.
+I currently don't have the time to show this repository the love it would still deserve.

+---

 Your HTML5 video source is re-rendered into a canvas-element, adding the possibility to use transparencies in your video.
 Alpha information is either included in the video's source file (moving) or in a seperate `<img>`-element (static).

 The package also ships with a simple CLI tool for automatically converting your RGBA video sources into the correct format.